STharun97/fake-product-review-detection/README.md

-# Fake Product Review Detection System
+# Detection and Classification of Deceptive Product Reviews using NLP Techniques

 An ML-powered application to detect fake product reviews.